 That’s the goal for many Kiwis and that’s why we’re taking Snowflake to the New Zealand market now.
 Let the technology manage itself, so you can focus on your business.

-NOW Consulting and Snowflake are hosting a live demo via webinar on October 16th.
-If you'd like to find out more about Snowflake and their cloud native data warehouse, you can book your place below.
+NOW Consulting and Snowflake are hosted a live demo via webinar on October 16th.
+If you'd like to find out more about Snowflake and their cloud native data warehouse, you can watch the replay below.

 Snowflake Benefit Overview